 We used syntenic estimates to test for paleopolyploid ancestry in 16 of the 21 Chelicerate species that had annotated reference genomes.
 Specifically, we used MCScanX, which uses BLASTP and a novel chain score, with default settings to detect and visualize intraspecific syntenic blocks (Wang et al. 2012).

-Synonymous divergence
+Synonymous divergence between paralogs (KS)

 In addition to our syntenic inferences, we used DupPipe to calculate the Ks for paralogs in each genome (Barker et al. 2010).
 We then visualized the distributions of Ks values with matplotlib available in python3 (Hunter 2007) and visually assessed for signatures of paleopolyploid ancestry in the form of peaks in the distributions.